Home / Blog / Can you book a flight for someone else

 • Provide the traveler with their booking information.

-Hence, the end traveler is informed, and they have plus access, and by following the airline protocols, other people can book flights for other individuals whenever, or if they want to be considerate, make a flight booking as gift.
-Just spend that much more time upfront to get your policies straight and that correct information between the booker, air carrier and the ultimate end consumer for a seamless travel experience.
+Hence, the end traveler is informed, and they have plus access, and by following the airline protocols, other people can book flights for other individuals whenever, or if they want to be considerate, make a flight booking as a gift.
+Just spend that much more time upfront to get your policies straight and that correct information between the booker, air carrier, and the ultimate end consumer for a seamless travel experience.